auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 password inputs must take all reasonable precautions[^unreasonable-precautions] to try to prevent this from happening.

+AI assistant features are another, newer example of something that could possibly cause a password leak, so steps should be taken to prevent AI assistants from learning passwords as well.

+Your login interfaces should not block copy-and-paste, and should endeavor to interact nicely with password managers.
+This support is particularly important, as password managers can help keep passwords secure from clipboard eavesdroppers.

 ## Virtual Memory

 Passwords and have a nasty habit of showing up in swap files.
 Any program that